New FDA Certificate of Confidentiality Guidance: What Does it Mean for You?

 What This Means for You

-For institutions/sites: According to NIH guidance, for federally funded research, the institution(s) hosting the research and its investigators are responsible for determining whether research involves the collection of identifying, sensitive information.
-Research that meets this condition is “automatically deemed to be issued a Certificate and must comply with the requirements.”
+For institutions/sites: According to NIH guidance, for NIH-funded research, the institution(s) hosting the research and its investigators are responsible for determining whether the research involves the collection of identifying, sensitive information.
+NIH-funded research that meets this condition is “automatically deemed to be issued a Certificate and must comply with the requirements.”
+Please note that this may not apply to research funded by other federal agencies.

 Need more information on CoCs?
 Find out about NIH Certificate of Confidentiality requirements in our blog Changes to NIH Policy for Issuing Certificates of Confidentiality: What You Need to Know.